tytydraco/yessleep/out/Something_was_wrong_about_Ms_Katzs_garden.md

 The operator was clearly used to these kinds of calls, “Ok slow down sir.
 What is the address?”

-“414 Belmont Avenue.
+“- redacted address-.
 Please hurry!
 Please!”
 I stammered out as fast as I could,

 “What is her name sir?”